-Central Namibia is not particularly wild compared with these other areas – it is unlikely that you will need an off-road vehicle in order to visit some of the tourist hotspots or to drive to your accommodation, as the majority of the region’s boutique hotels, luxury lodges and bush camps are accessed via well-maintained roads and highways.
+Central Namibia is not particularly wild compared with other areas in Namibia – it is unlikely that you will need an off-road vehicle in order to visit some of the tourist hotspots or to drive to your accommodation, as the majority of the region’s boutique hotels, luxury lodges and bush camps are accessed via well-maintained roads and highways.
 However, the area does boast some superb viewing spots for wildlife, especially birdlife.
-So if you are a keen birder, do not forget your binocs!
+So if you are a keen birder, do not forget your binos.

 For a unique stay in Namibia where you can get up close to big cats and learn about the leopard and cheetah conservation, consider a short stay in Okonjima to see the important work that conservation-focused AfriCat foundation is carrying out.